 How we are different

-While we might not follow the practice of offering trade-in schemes, we suggest that you visit us and talk to our friendly sales staff.
-We even offer to dispose your old massage chair when you purchase a new one from from us.
+While we might not follow the practice of offering trade-in schemes, occasionally we might take in old massage chairs for research purposes.
+You can send us a picture of your old massage chair for our review via WhatsApp.
+Visit us and talk to our friendly sales staff to find out more.
+We even offer to dispose your old massage chair when you purchase a new one from us.

 Call us at 6522 2696 or Whatsapp us at +65 8808 9467 to find out more about our roadshows and promotions.